notifme/notifme-history/README.md

 * **Configure data retention** — Decide until when each notification must be kept and set a capping on your MongoDB database.

-* **Auto-refresh** — The displayed notifications are automatically refreshed when they change or when new ones are created (with the help of [Meteor](https://www.meteor.com/)).
+* **Real-time data** — The displayed notifications are automatically refreshed when they change or when new ones are created (with the help of [Meteor](https://www.meteor.com/)).

-* **Search by user info** — All user fields are indexed and you can make complex searches [with negations and phrases](https://docs.mongodb.com/manual/reference/operator/query/text/#search-field).
+* **Search by user info** — All user fields are indexed and you can make [complex searches](https://docs.mongodb.com/manual/reference/operator/query/text/#search-field) with negations and phrases.

 * **User management** — An administrator can easily give or revoke access to any user.